 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-Based on a sample of manufacturing firms surveyd by the FED, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a future increase minus share forecasting a decrease) was 41.8 in November 2025, compared to 47.1 in October.
+According to recent survey data about manufacturing firms in Texas, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a future increase minus share forecasting a decrease) stood at 44.4 in February 2026, compared to 39.0 in January.

 Sample.
-In this monthly series, there are 257 records.
-The series covers the span of time stretching from June 2004 to November 2025.
+In this monthly time series, there are 260 records in total.
+The series covers the time period extending from June 2004 to February 2026.

 History.
-Here are a few statistics we calculated on the whole sample: the diffusion index reached its maximum of 67.4 in February 2011; it reached a minimum of -24.2 in January 2009; it averaged 33.8.
+Here's a snapshot of some simple statistics we computed on the entire sample: the diffusion index had a mean of 33.9; it hit a maximum of 67.4 in February 2011; it reached its lowest level of -24.2 in January 2009.

 Latest values